Examine the Curriculum

 An interprofessional service learning component is part of the first year curriculum which includes community-based projects such as outreach to elementary schools and senior citizen groups.

 The service learning course includes practical applications of health education, public health, epidemiology and biostatistics.
 Students from the different health professions will continue to learn together and from each other in the patient care setting, including fourth year rotations at sites where interprofessional patient care is provided.

 This curriculum provides an opportunity for early networking with other health professionals and ultimately prepares you to better serve patients through interprofessional collaboration and referrals.

-Preparing You For Practice The curriculum:
+Preparing You For Practice

 - prepares you for entry-level optometry care along with a special emphasis on optometric rehabilitation, neuro-science and neuro-optometry.

 - is patient-centered and evidence-based.